Submissions and Briefing Notes

 - Inquiry into the Migration Amendment (Removal and Other Measures) Bill 2024.
 Submission to the Senate Legal and Constitutional Affair Legislation Committee.
 April 2024

-- Submission to the Office of the High Commissioner for Human Rights (PDF 378.9 KB) in response to its call for input regarding the Thematic Report for the 78th session of the UN General Assembly, October 2023 - Nexus between Violence against Women and Girls, Nationality Laws, and Statelessness - of the UN Special Rapporteur on Violence Against Women and Girls.
+- Submission to the Office of the High Commissioner for Human Rights in response to its call for input regarding the Thematic Report for the 78th session of the UN General Assembly, October 2023 - Nexus between Violence against Women and Girls, Nationality Laws, and Statelessness - of the UN Special Rapporteur on Violence Against Women and Girls.
 May 2023

 Briefing Notes